meatball133/crystal/concepts/ranges/about.md

 ## String ranges

 Strings can also be used in ranges and allow one to get an interval of strings between two strings.
-But its behavior is a bit different than with `Char`, when using multiple characters in a string range.
+But its behavior is a bit different than with `Char` when using multiple characters in a string range.
-Its behavior can become when doing more complex string ranges, so use it with caution.
+Its behavior can become confusing when doing more complex string ranges, so use it with caution.

 ```crystal
 ("aa".."az") # A range containing ["aa", "ab", "ac", ..., "az"]